 Stawamus Chief - Squamish, BC.

 In addition to the natural beauty of Squamish, visitors can also see the West Coast Railway Heritage Park, which is the ‘Home of the Royal Hudson’ and Western Canada’s largest collection of heritage railway equipment dating back to 1890.
-Another site of historic significance in the region is the newly transformed Britannia Mine Museum which celebrates the contribution of mining and minerals to society.
+Another site of historic significance in the region is Britannia Mine Museum which celebrates the contribution of mining and minerals to society.

 The community of Brackendale is just 8.5 km (5.3 mi) north along highway 99.
 It is still within the district of Squamish, and well worth the trip.